 - Rinse with fresh, clean water

-- Towel dry, don’t use a hot hairdryer as this could further irritate dry skin.
+- Towel dry, don't use a hot hairdryer as this could further irritate dry skin

-Coconut oil can be applied topically to help skin conditions such as hot spots, bites or itchy and dry skin.
+Coconut Oil - Coconut oil can be applied topically to help skin conditions such as hot spots, bites or itchy and dry skin.
 You can use coconut oil on your dog's skin about once a week, let it absorb for roughly 5 to 10 minutes, then wipe away any excess.

-Curcumin can be made into a paste and applied to your dog's skin.
+Curcumin - Curcumin can be made into a paste and applied to your dog's skin.
 Curcumin is known to have strong anti-inflammatory properties, with relatively minor side effects.

 Apple Cider Vinegar/ Baking Soda – This is an excellent natural flea remedy – sprinkle baking soda on the dog's skin and use a 50/50 mix of apple cider vinegar to massage into affected areas, be sure to avoid eyes and ears.
 Rinse thoroughly with water.

-We also carry a lab-tested, 100% natural topical CBD salve for dogs with hot spots or itchy skin.
 These can be purchased from the comfort of your own home and shipped directly to your front door.